Student Research Opportunities

 CONTACT EMAIL: mbrooks5@huskers.unl.edu

-AGE GROUP: Preschool/Pre-K
+AGE GROUP: Toddlers

-HOURS PER WEEK: Flexible/Vary
+HOURS PER WEEK: Flexible

 Physical Activity in Health Promotion Lab